mnemnion/zitron/doc/zitron.md

 The precedence of non-terminals is transferred to rules as follows: The precedence of a grammar rule is equal to the precedence of the left-most terminal symbol in the rule for which a precedence is defined.
-This is normally what you want, but in those cases where you want the precedence of a grammar rule to be something different, you can specify an alternative precedence symbol by putting the symbol in square braces after the period at the end of the rule and before any C-code.
+This is normally what you want, but in those cases where you want the precedence of a grammar rule to be something different, you can specify an alternative precedence symbol by putting the symbol in square braces after the period at the end of the rule and before any Zig code.
 For
 example:

        expr = MINUS expr.
 [NOT]

 This rule has a precedence equal to that of the NOT symbol, not the MINUS symbol as would have been the case by default.
+It's valid to define a token (say, UMINUS) which is only assigned a precedence, and does not show up as a production in the grammar.
+But it's better to reuse an actual token when possible.

-With the knowledge of how precedence is assigned to terminal symbols and individual grammar rules, we can now explain precisely how parsing conflicts are resolved in Lemon.
+With the knowledge of how precedence is assigned to terminal symbols and individual grammar rules, we can now explain precisely how parsing conflicts are resolved in Zitron.
 Shift-reduce conflicts are resolved as
 follows:

 - If either the token to be shifted or the rule to be reduced lacks